wingolab/wingolab.github.io/people.md

 ### Ha Eun Kong, B.S.
 Ms. Kong is an M.D./Ph.D. student in [Genetics and Molecular Biology Graduate Program](http://www.biomed.emory.edu/PROGRAM_SITES/GMB/index.html) who co-mentored by Drs.
 Peng Jin and Thomas Wingo.
 The focus of her work is to identify new genetic modifiers of Fragile X Tremor Ataxia Syndrome and causes of Alzheimer's disease.

+### Nadia Harerimana, B.A.
+Ms. Harerimana is a Ph.D. student in [Genetics and Molecular Biology Graduate Program](http://www.biomed.emory.edu/PROGRAM_SITES/GMB/index.html) and received her B.A degree in Human Ecology from College of the Atlantic.
+The focus of her work is to investigate the association between accelerated biological aging (estimated by DNA methylation and telomere length) with lower cognitive performance and higher rate of biomarker evidence for neurodegenerative disease such as Alzheimer’s disease.

 ## **Collaborators**